Read all about Sherwin Williams Light French Gray (LFG), plus see it in action in 20 real homes!

 For kitchens, eggshell or satin are popular finish choices for walls.
 For cabinets consider semi-gloss or high gloss for the most durable finish (and a gorgeous glow).

-Light French Gray cabinets!
-Gorgeous.
+Light French Gray kitchen cabinets!
+Great color, right?
 The paint has a bit of sheen to it to help keep the color more reflective and slightly brighter than it would have been if it was more matte.

 As you scroll through the images, you’ll see how the light plays with the Light French Gray walls and changes how the color reads.